kapawlak/128A_Remote/Site/lab0.md

 ## 4. Measure the field around a magnetic source
 ### Materials needed:
--  iOLab
+- Your phone
-- Neodymium magnet
+- A magnet
-- Steel Screw
+- Ruler
-- Ruler and Tape
+- Steel screw

-In the last exercise, we asked you to identify the poles of your permanent magnet and make some qualitative observations about how field strength behaves as you move the magnet above the iOLab sensor.
+In the last exercise, we asked you to identify the poles of your permanent magnet and make some qualitative observations about how field strength behaves as you move the magnet above the magnetometer.
 We will now make a more quantitative measurement of the field surrounding the magnet.
 Unlike electric charges, magnetic  charges (source) can never exist as "monopoles" with a spherically symmetric magnetic-field; the poles must always come in equal and opposite pairs, and the surrounding field is therefore changed.

-::: Figure:Figure
+:::Figure:Figure
   ![](imgs/BarMagnetFieldFRONT.png)
 :::